LoganEStack/cs_compendium/README.md

 		-   Database sharding

+**Alternate strategy:**
+-   Step 1: Gather functional (actual application functions) and non-functional requirements (operating standards such as reliability).
+Ask who, what, when, where, how.
+Include extended requirements such as metrics and API access.
+-   Step 2: Establish constraints and calculate estimates.
+Constraints would be limits on user input and estimates would be back-of-the-envelope calculations of storage and throughput.
+	-   Make sure to get the read to write ratio.
+Divide by 31 days, 24 hours, 3600 seconds… based on the metric given to get to x per second.
+	-   KB is a thousand bytes.
+MB is a million bytes.
+GB is a billion bytes.
+TB is a trillion bytes.
+	-   The 80-20 rule dictates that 20% of items generate 80% of traffic, so caches should be 20% of the total size needed
+-   Step 3: Write APIs
+-   Step 4: Database design
+-   Step 5: High level system architecture design
+-   Step 6: In depth component design
+-   Step 7: Identify bottlenecks

 **Back-of-the-envelope calculations:** You'll sometimes be asked to do 'back-of-the-envelope' estimates.
 For example, you might need to determine how long it will take to generate 100 image thumbnails from disk or how much memory a data structure will take.
 The Powers of two table and Latency numbers every programmer should know are handy references.

 -   Latency numbers every programmer should know: